AbhaySingla/college/README.md

 # PIR Sensor

-## Stuff you need:
+## Stuff you need (All the prices are from amazon.ca):
-- Raspberry Pi 3 with a case and a power-supply(I only worked on a pi3, but its only a simple python code so it should run on other models, but I am not sure of it)
+- Raspberry Pi 3 with a case and a power-supply(I only worked on a pi3, but its only a simple python code so it should run on other models, but I am not sure of it)<br>
 -- $79.99 + Tax
-- PIR Sensor
+- PIR Sensor <br>
---
+-- $8.99 + Tax for 1 sensor<br>
+-- $12.99+ Tax for 3 sensors
+-